-Although wheelchair ramps are still common, vertical platform lifts (VPLs) have become the primary method that many wheelchair users rely on for entry and exit from their homes, especially in more populated areas and cities.
+Although wheelchair ramps are still common in many areas, vertical platform lifts (VPLs) have become the primary method of access that many wheelchair users living in densely populated urban areas and cities, rely on for entry and exit from their homes.

-Many times, there is not enough room to install a code compliant wheelchair ramp due to limited space in the front or backyard.
-A wheelchair ramp requires one foot of ramp for every one inch of rise.
+A wheelchair ramp is often the most economical solution when access is limited to a home, church, school or other building.
+For modular aluminum ramp systems, one foot of ramp is required for every one inch of rise.
+As a result, there is oftentimes not enough room to install a code compliant wheelchair ramp due to limited space in the front or backyard.
 For example, a house with seven steps usually requires a wheelchair ramp that is around 50 feet long, not including a platform(s) that would be required where the ramp makes a turn.

-A vertical platform wheelchair lift only requires around 5’ x 5’.
+A vertical platform wheelchair lift only requires around a 5’ x 5’ area.
 Because of its compact size, it is rapidly becoming the modification of choice for many wheelchair users—especially in cities where most homes do not have enough space to accommodate a ramp.